 Other Names For Eel Sauce:

 Bottled eel sauce found at Asian markets or Restaurant supply chains is sometimes labeled Sushi sauce or Unagi sauce.
 Why is it called eel sauce?
 Well, the answer to that is simply because it pairs best with Japanese fish dishes or Sushi.
-If you are wondering how eel sauce is made, it’s actually not from actual eel that would be, Nitsume Sauce.
+If you are wondering how eel sauce is made, it’s actually not from actual eel; that would be Nitsume Sauce.

-What is Similiar to Eel Sauce?
+What is similar to Eel Sauce?

 Tare sauce would be the closest sauce to eel sauce.
 It is very much like teriyaki sauce and is commonly made of soy sauce, sugar, and mirin.